ruthschulz/Book_Summarizer/README.md

 This will save a summary called 11-fl-en-ex-aa.txt as well as an entities csv file called 11-en.csv in the results/summaries directory.

-It is also possible to analyze the summaries, comparing them to an existing summary in the data/summaries folder:
+It is also possible to analyze the created summaries, comparing them to a ground truth summary in the data/summaries folder.
+Currently this is ex:
 ```
-python book_summarizer.py -analysis
+python book_summarizer.py -b 11 -aa -analysis
 ```

 The program will then save a summary of the book in the appropriate results folder.